Skylonxe/linux-perforce-installer/README.md

 You will be asked to create a password and user details for a new unprivileged system user named `perforce`.
 You generally will never need to ever log into your server with this user, but I still suggest a password you won't lose.
 This is *not* a Perforce user, this is a Linux/Ubuntu user for the server only.
 You will create your Perforce user when you connect for the first time.

 Afterwards, the server will restart and you should then be able to connect to your Perforce server.
+If you are using SSL server, you will need to connect to host using format ssl:serverIPorDomain:port (examples: ssl:example.com:1666, ssl:192.168.1.1:166)

 # Optional security and ease of use client steps (User's computer which has P4V client installed)